-Like all foods of the sea, conch is considered aphrodisiac.
+Like all foods of the sea, conch is considered an aphrodisiac.

-This seductive seafood was important to multiple native cultures throughout the early history of the Americas.
-Its meat, considered aphrodisiac to most of its early enthusiasts was enjoyed for its sweet, clean flavor.
+This seductive seafood was important to native cultures throughout the early history of the Americas.
+Its meat, considered aphrodisiac to most of its early enthusiasts, was enjoyed for its sweet, clean flavor.

 Conch is a gastropod, like the snails popular in French cuisine.
 It boasts a beautiful, that can be used as a musical instrument.
 And despite the fact that conchs are extremely fertile, (a female conch lays thousands of eggs at a time), this seafood is on the endangered list.
 It is ok to eat a legally traded conch but care must be made in ensuring that your conch is legal, in order for this stunning and fascinating sea creature to survive.

 Looking at things from a nutritional perspective, it’s not hard to see how this gastropod of the sea might have earned its reputation.
 For starters, it’s a good source of lean protein.
 In addition, this unusual seafood is a good source of iron and calcium.
 And according to FishWatch, it is high in vitamin E and B12, both nutrients proved to support sexual health.
 It is also a source of magnesium, selenium and folate.
 My guess is that it was successful as an aphrodisiac in its early history because of the boost of energy its nutrients provided to hunters and gatherers.

 Today, one particular piece of this gastropod is known as “Bahamian Viagra.”
 The “pistol,” thought by some to be the sea creature’s male genitalia, is actually an appendage found on both male and female conch.
 (Its real use is for digestion, not mating.)